 Using density functional theory, we have calculated adsorption energies of atomic hydrogen and CO at the high-symmetry positions of thin pseudomorphic Pd films deposited on Au(111) and Au(100).
 In general, we find that both the lattice expansion of the pseudomorphic Pd films by 5% as well as the interaction of the Pd films with the Au substrate lead to a higher reactivity of the overlayers.
 Most of our results can be rationalized by the d-band model, which means that there is a direct correlation between the center of the d-band and the reactivity.
 However, additionally bond length and second nearest neighbor interaction effects contribute to the reactivity.
 The indirect interaction of the adsorbates with the inert Au substrate leads to a maximum in the binding energies for two Pd overlayers on Au on all adsorption sites that we considered.
-Furthermore, we find that the d-band model is no longer fully appropriate in the case of a strong coupling between adsorbate and substrate.
+Furthermore, we find that the dband model is no longer fully appropriate in the case of a strong coupling between adsorbate and substrate.

-Our results explain the dependence of the reactivity of flat Pd nanoparticles on Au(111) on the particle height found experimentally by using an electrochemical STM set-up [17].
-The highest reactivity was obtained for the thinnest Pd particles studied which had a height corresponding to two to three layers.
+Our results explain the dependence of the reactivity of small Pd islands on Au(111) on the island height found experimentally by using an electrochemical STM set-up [12].
+The highest reactivity was obtained for the thinnest Pd islands studied which had a height corresponding to two to three layers.
 We conclude that their high electrochemical reactivity is a consequence of the combination of substrate interaction and lattice strain effects.
-Still it should be noted that we have treated perfectly flat surfaces in the absence of any electrolyte.
-Hence our results are only meaningful as far as general trends are concerned.
-For example, according to the DFT calculations, Pd is more strongly bound to a Pd(111) substrate by 0.1 eV compared to a Au(111) substrate.
+According to the DFT calculations, Pd is more strongly bound to a Pd(111) substrate by 0.1 eV compared to a Au(111) substrate.
 This is at variance with the experimentally well-established fact of a upd layer of Pd on Au(111).
 Our results therefore suggest that the Pd-Au interaction is modified by the presence of an electrolyte.